wongkenny240/ComputerForensics/incident-response-artifacts/prefetch.md

 * Monitor the file you use for booting and save the results to a file
 * Speed up booting with prefetched files
 #### Application Prefetching
-Cache manager monitors the first 10 seconds of application initial launch Monitor the file used for 10 seconds and save the result as a file Faster initial execution speed with prefetch files when rerunning prefetched applications The maximum number of files is 128.
+* Cache manager monitors the first 10 seconds of application initial launch
+* Monitor the file used for 10 seconds and save the result as a file
+* Faster initial execution speed with prefetch files when rerunning prefetched applications
+* The maximum number of files is 128.
-Automatically delete unused files when the limit is exceeded
+* Automatically delete unused files when the limit is exceeded

+### Information that can be obtained from the prefetch file
+* Application name
+* Application Execution Count
+* Application's last run time (FILETIME, 64-Bit Timestmamp)
+* Reference list (path to DLL, SDB, NLS, INI, etc. required for execution)
+* Integrated analysis using file system time information (creation, modification, access time)
+* Automatic prefetch file generation when malicious code is executed
+* Boot-prefetch file detects malware loaded at boot
+* List of loaded libraries and files can be checked from the reference list